 Tip: Monkey Mia Dolphin Resort is just steps away from Dolphin Beach and offers accommodation options for every budget.

-The drive from Monkey Mia to Coral Bay is almost 8 hours, so you could stop in Carnarvon, which is about halfway between the two.
+The drive from Monkey Mia to Coral Bay is nearly 8 hours, so if you’d like to stop along the way, try Carnarvon, which is roughly halfway between the two.
 Here you can visit the Gascoyne Aboriginal Heritage and Cultural Centre or a banana plantation.

 Coral Bay – 3 nights

-Tip: In Coral Bay, there is only a handful of hotels, caravan parks, and one small shopping centre with a supermarket and a few other stores.
-The supermarket has a limited selection and is very expensive, so I would recommend buying food and other necessities before you arrive.
+Tip: There’s only a handful of hotels, caravan parks, and one small shopping centre with a supermarket and a few other shops in Coral Bay.
+The supermarket has a limited selection and is very expensive, so I’d recommend buying food and other necessities before you arrive.

 Broome- 3 nights